zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 -   **Read the SQL statement execution results**

     The instance that runs the SQL statements can directly perform the `open_reader` action.
-One scenario is that the SQL statements return structured data, as follows:
+In one scenario, the SQL statements return structured data, as follows:

     ```
     >>> with odps.execute_sql('select * from dual').open_reader() as reader: